ArseneRubagumya/Monitoring-Ultrasound-Sensor-using-FPGA/README.md

 Detecting the proximity

-Using data obtained from the sensor
+Using data obtained from the sensor and